PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 ##### Remote command execution

 Select a device from the list of available devices using the `mbl-cli select` command, then run a command on the device.
-The command will run on the device with the user `root' permission:
+The command will run on the device with the user `root` permission:

 ```
 $ mbl-cli run <command> [address]